b1mmy/FastSquare/README.md

-# Example phonegap application
+# Example web-application
-Example code of application for phonegap
+Example code of web-version of application for
 It's a web version of app for gh-pages demo

 **For compile on phonegap you must take a "master" branch**